Prepare start-up budgets

 - Liquidity budget: Shows the ability of the business to meet its financial obligations.

 How much will the start-up phase cost?

-YYour expenses will often exceed your revenues during the start-up period and things will often take longer than you planned.
-You must remember that you may well need money to cover your living expenses during the early days.
+Your expenses will often exceed your revenues during the start-up period and it will often take longer than you planned to make the first sale.
+You may have to allocate money in the start-up budget to cover your living expenses during the early days.
 A useful tip is to draw up a list of what you will need, when you will need to purchase it and how much it will cost.